powercord-org/documentation/1-your-first-plugin/1-plugin-lifecycle.md

 ## `pluginDidInstall`
 Called when the plugin is ran for the first time after being installed.

->warn
-> Using this to generate and collect analytics is strictly forbidden.

 ## `pluginDidUpdate`
 This is called when the plugin has been updated and a **version change** did occur as per the manifest data.
 The method receives two arguments: `previousVersion` and `newVersion`.
 Both strictly from the manifest.